zallo-labs/zallo/contracts/test/tests.md

 # Tests

+## constructor
+*Assumed to only call upsertGroup*

 ## isValidSignature
 - should return the magic value if the signature is valid
+- should successfully valdiate the signature of a single approver
+- should successfully validate the signature of multiple approvers
 - should be reverted if the hash doesn't match the signature
 - should be reverted if the signers don't meet the threshold

 ## validateTransaction
 *Assumes that isValidSignature*